Momen-AlAkhras/Survey-Project/README.md

 # Survey-Project
 <br>
-A Survey Project using ASP.net Framework, Part of my training at the Orange Coding Academy.
+This Survey is aimed at other students in the academey to check their understanding in beginner c# fundamentals such as OOP.